anitashindepawar/CryptoCurrencyApp/README.md

 ### `cd CryptoCurrencyApp`
 ### `npm run start-server`

-Open another terminal and run:
+Open another terminal in the same folder and run:
 ### `npm start`
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.